Brett commenced his professional career with Wood & Grieve Engineers on 28 January, 1997 and has remained at WGE since.

 After quickly proving his abilities, Brett worked through the ranks from graduate engineer in 1997 to be promoted into a junior project engineer role in 2001 and then a Project Engineer role in June 2002.
 It was then that Brett commenced his leadership of mechanical engineering teams for small to medium sized projects, gradually taking on large projects across most sectors of the property industry.

-Brett was offered equity in the firm in 2003 and in June 2006, he was nominated for a position on the Board of Directors.
-Brett was subsequently voted onto the board where he continues to play a vital role in shaping the future of WGE.
+Brett became a Principal in 2003 and in June 2006 promoted to a Director of the firm where he continues to play a vital role in shaping the future of WGE.

 In the second half of 2007, Brett took up the challenge of managing the Perth Hydraulic Engineering section.
 At the start of the 2010/2011 financial year, Brett succeeded in the role of managing the Perth Building Services Group and in late 2013 accepted the position of Perth Office Manager.